[Skip to Content]

 • Agreement that the awardee will have 75% effort protected for research during the award years.

-• Specific Aims page of the supporting K08, K23, AHRQ K08, CDC K01 (must be an MD), A0 or A1 application.
+• Specific Aims page of the supporting K08, K23, AHRQ K08, K01 (must be an MD), K99, R00, A0 or A1 application.

-• Summary Statement from the review of the supporting K08, K23, AHRQ K08, CDC K01 (must be an MD), A0 or A1 dated January 1, 2022 or later.
+• Summary Statement from the review of the supporting NIH funded Career Development Awards in the K08 and K23 categories, AHRQ-funded Career Development Awards in K08 and K01 categories, PhD scientists in the K99 and R00 categories, within the 2-calendar years of this Request for Application (RFA).
 The most recent summary is a requirement.
-If you have submitted a revision and have not received the summary, then you are not eligible to apply.
+If you have submitted a revision and have not received the summary, you are not eligible to apply.

-• Commitment from the applicant to provide SPR with requested updates on the outcome of the revised K08, K23, AHRQ K08, CDC K01 (must be an MD), A0 or A1 application submitted by the applicant after receipt of this award.
+• Commitment from the applicant to provide SPR with requested updates on the outcome of the revised K08, K23, AHRQ K08, K01, K99, R00, A0 or A1 application submitted by the applicant after receipt of this award.

 Final Round Application